WRITING

 Pierre Berton & the Economics of Authenticity ~ Canadian Literature

-I gratefully acknowledge financial support in 2023 for this project from the Canada Council for the Arts, the Ontario Arts Council (via Recommender Grants from House of Anansi Press, The New Quarterly, and Hamilton Arts & Letters), and the Region of Waterloo Arts Fund (via the Good Foundation Inc.)
+I gratefully acknowledge financial support for this project from the Canada Council for the Arts, the Ontario Arts Council (via Recommender Grants from House of Anansi Press, The New Quarterly, and Hamilton Arts & Letters), and the Region of Waterloo Arts Fund (via the Good Foundation Inc.)